chunky-dev/docs/ChunkyDocs/docs/user_interface/render/camera.md

 - `Subject distance` - Focal offset decides how far the focal plane is from the camera.
 If you want to focus an object that is 20 blocks away the focal plane should be set to 20.
 Estimating the distance (in blocks) to a given object is a good way to make an initial guess for the correct focal offset setting.
 Or by using the "Autofocus" button below.
 Objects at this range will appear perfectly sharp even if DOF is set to a low value.

-- `Autofocus` - Sets the Focal Offset and Depth of Field to the crosshair which is typically in the middle of the Render Preview unless `Set Target` is used.
+- `Autofocus` - Sets the Focal Offset and Depth of Field to the cross-hair which is typically in the middle of the Render Preview unless `Set Target` is used.

+#### Aperture Shape
+!!! important ""
+	:octicons-beaker-16: Snapshot 2.5.0

+- Change mask used to define the shape of the aperture.
+Creates more interesting bokeh/Depth of Field.
+Default is `Circle` with included options for `Hexagon`, `Pentagon`, `Star`, and `Gaussian`.
+User defined via a file picker if you select `Custom`.

 --8<-- "includes/abbreviations.md"